 Of course, you know the answer to that, I told myself snarkily.
 My blood had started flowing faster and hotter from the moment I’d set eyes on that strange symbol and slid cock-first into my own personal sex dream.
 But reminding myself of what had happened to me no longer gave me the same level of heebie-jeebies it had before.
 Somewhere along the way I think I’d subconsciously decided it was all too much stress to worry about.
 I’d probably flip back to freaking out later, but at this point I was just rolling with it all.

-As if on cue there was a motion from under the floor, and a large, grinning man rolled out from under the car and waved up at me.
+As if on cue there was a motion from under the car, and a large, grinning man rolled out and waved up at me.
 “Hey there, Mr. Rayn!” the mechanic said cheerily.
 “Having a good morning?”

 He moved a step closer, a little line of concern between his perfect eyebrows, and rested a hand on my bare shoulder, its weight both comforting and intensely arousing.
 “Not in a bad way, I hope?” he asked.